- Master’s degree in Reading / Literacy

 Having a trained and experienced Orton-Gillingham tutor is the best thing you can do for your struggling reader.

-The decision of whether online tutoring is right for your child is made on a case-by-case basis and depends on several factors (i.e. child’s age).
+Yes!
+Online O-G tutoring does work!
 I have developed online protocols and procedures that allow me to incorporate all of the aspects of effective O-G instruction.
 This ensures that your child makes optimal gains online.
 A combination of online and in-person sessions may also be considered.

 Because of the highly interactive and multisensory aspects of OG, the following is required in order for students to receive effective online OG tutoring: